Homemade Frozen Dog Treats

 - 2 tablespoons honey

-Mix all of the ingredients with a blender or mixer and freeze in ice cube trays.
-Small paper cups and disposable egg cartons also make good molds.
 When frozen, microwave for a few seconds, unmold, and place the treats in a plastic bag and store in the freezer.
-(Note: if using Styrofoam egg cartons or cups, rest the containers briefly in a partially filled pan of warm water to loosen contents.
+(Note: If you are using Styrofoam egg cartons or cups, rest the containers briefly in a partially filled pan of warm water to loosen contents.
 Unless the Styrofoam is labeled as microwave safe, it could melt.)
-If you want to be fancy, bone and paw-shaped molds are available.

 Variations